Joako360/osm2city/doc/manual/using.rst

 Disable Urban Shader and Random Buildings
 =========================================

 There is no point in having both OSM building scenery objects and dynamically generated buildings in FlightGear.
-Therefore it is recommended to turn off the ranom building and urban shader features in FlightGear.
+Therefore it is recommended to turn off the random building and urban shader features in FlightGear.
 Please be aware that this will also affect those areas in FlightGear, where there are no generated scenery objects from OSM.

 There are two possibilities to disable random buildings: